richburroughs/what-oncall-does-to-us/slides.md

 ---

-# Individual based
+# Empathy

+- Having each other's back
+- Taking someone's shift if they're having a tough week

+---

+# What can we do as individuals?

+- Look for ways to get mental detachment
 - Mindful meditation
 - Therapy

 ^ Detachment
-^ Scientific studies like brain scans show meditation has an impact ^ Many meditation teachers use a meditation focused on  self-compassion - called Loving-Kindess ^ I've been in therapy for a few years
+^ You may be a skeptic like me but scientific studies have shown meditation has an impact.
+Brain scans ^ Many meditation teachers use a meditation focused on  self-compassion - called Loving-Kindess ^ I've been in therapy for a few years
 ^ Cognitive Behaviour Therapy focuses on the negative beliefs that cause us to be anxious or depressed